silas-x/soteria-action/README.md

 If this is new to you, just run the action without passing any arguments!
 ```
 solanaVersion (default: 1.9.4) - Check Solana releases if needed
-option (default: -analyseAll) - Runs the tool against all contracts
+runMode (default: -analyseAll) - Runs the tool against all contracts
-buildCommand (default: .) - Targets the bpfel folder
+cargoCom (default: .) - Shortcut Cargo build command
-neverFail (default: 1) - Default fails if vulnerabilities are detected
+neverFail (default: false) - Set to true if you don't want to fail a job
 ```

 You can use this action as part of your project by creating an Action as follows: